 The Rifle Weight Pendulum

-Even though the original M-16A1 had a lightweight barrel, it wasn’t the only variant.
+Even though the original M-16A1 had a lightweight barrel, it wasn’t the only variant of AR-15 available at the time.
 In 1964, Colt started producing heavy-barreled models for use as light machine guns.
+And, as I mentioned earlier, heavy-barreled models gained popularity during the 1994 Assault Weapons Ban.

-Back on topic.
 As anyone who has had to carry stuff for long periods will tell you, weight matters.
-Ounces become pounds, and pounds become
+Ounces become pounds, and pounds become pain.
+The benefits of heavy barrels are not relevant for the average self-defense minded shooter, so why cause the extra pain?

 The Effects of Weight

-First, the heavier a rifle becomes, the more of a pain in the rear it is to carry.
-I can hear the internet commandos out there right now howling
+The heavier a rifle becomes, the more of a pain in the rear it is to carry.
+I can hear the internet commandos out there right now howling to “get stronger.”
+While the goal of getting stronger is always valid, and is something we should aspire to, that’s the wrong retort.

 I can’t remember which trainer it was that said it, but I thought they put it well.
 “Get stronger” is fine to a point, but we need to think of it differently.
 If the capability we gain for having a heavier weapon is worth the weight, then let’s do it.
 Many a grunt will complain about having to lug the 240 around, but nobody will complain about what it brings to the fight.

-Carrying a 12lb AR-15 that doesn’t do anything better than a 9lb AR-15, except have more junk bolted to it, is a different story.
+Carrying a 12lb AR-15 that doesn’t do anything better than a 9lb AR-15 except having more junk bolted to it is a different story.
 Pounds add up to pain and are a bigger drain on your physical resources.
 Don’t make your life more difficult.

 For marksmanship, total weight also negatively affects performance, especially from the standing position.
 One bit of interesting research done in 1997 actually tested this and found that heavier rifles led to greater fluctuations in muscle movement, which negatively affected aiming.